dannywoodz/fdi/README.md

 Supported command line options:

   * --no-cache -- disable loading or updating the cache.
+  * --cache-file[=cache.sqlite] -- with caching enabled (the default), write the cache to this file.
-  * --tolerance -- adjust the 'fudge factor' observed in fdi/FDI.java
+  * --tolerance[=3] -- adjust the 'fudge factor' observed in fdi/FDI.java
-  * --agents -- set the size of the agent pool used for fingerprint generation and analysis.
+  * --agents=[#CPUs+2] -- set the size of the agent pool used for fingerprint generation and analysis.

 ## As a library: